bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Tim Ruffing: 00:25:36

-Yannick, by the way, is Yannick Sarah.
+Yannick, by the way, is [Yannick Seurin](https://yannickseurin.github.io/).

 Pieter Wuille: 00:25:39